facebook/react-native-website/cndocs/direct-manipulation.md

 - pageX
 - pageY

 Note that these measurements are not available until after the rendering has been completed in native.
-If you need the measurements as soon as possible, consider using the [`onLayout` prop](view.md#onlayout) instead.
+If you need the measurements as soon as possible and you don't need `pageX` and `pageY`, consider using the [`onLayout`](view.md#onlayout) property instead.

+Also the width and height returned by `measure()` are the width and height of the component in the viewport.
+If you need the actual size of the component, consider using the [`onLayout`](view.md#onlayout) property instead.

 ### measureInWindow(callback)